 The existing labour laws in Kenya do not incorporate the concept of telework.
-However, the Employment Act 2007 and the Employment (General) Rules 2014 specifies that the employment contract or letter of appointment should indicate the place and hours of work of an employee.
+However, the Employment Act 2007 and the Employment (General) Rules 2014 specifies that the employment contract or letter of appointment should indicate the place of work and the number of working hours of an employee.61

-As a measure to contain the transmission of Covid-19, the ILO and the Government of Kenya recently introduced best practice manuals referred to as Interim Guidance for Businesses and Employers Responding to Coronavirus Disease 2019, May 2020.
-Accordingly, the government advised employers to allow their employees to work from home (except those providing essential services) thus shifting the place of work of employees as indicated in signed employment contracts.
+As a measure to contain the transmission of Covid-19, the ILO and the Government of Kenya introduced a best practice manual known as "Interim Guidance for Businesses and Employers Responding to Coronavirus Disease 2019", published in May 2020.
+According to this manual, the Government advises employers to allow their employees to work from home, except those providing essential services.
+This allowed for a shift of the place of work to that indicated in signed employment contracts.62